loganrane/clean-my-logs/README.md

 # clean-my-logs

+## Description
-A CLI tool to clean and display the important logs from a file.
+A CLI tool to clean and display the important logs from a log file.

+## Implementation
+The implementation is outlined is much details [here](https://www.cs.unm.edu/~mueen/Papers/LogMine.pdf).